Arktos (book): Reception

 The book received largely positive reviews and academic assessments.
 A review in the journal Polar Record said it was "probably as good a book as one could want on this subject", and was rather a history of ideas instead of a book with firm conclusions.
 Western esotericism scholar Nicholas Goodrick-Clarke, writing for The Times, called it, given the subject matter, a "masterpiece of clarity and economy", and an "Ariadne's thread through the tangled web of myths, scientific notions and religious beliefs surrounding the poles".
 L. Sprague de Camp praised the book in the journal Nature as a "remarkably comprehensive coverage of the pseudoscientific field in recent centuries, well written and knowledgeable"; he also said that, "having myself read through much of the Higher Nonsense in getting material for my own books, I must admire Godwin's stamina in wading through the vast quantities listed in his bibliography".

 Michael Barkun noted it as "the most complete scholarly treatment of the place occupied by polar regions in esoteric literature".
 Speaking about Theosophy, Richard Noll called the book an "interesting and scholarly discussion of these issues from an occultist perspective".
 Goodrick-Clarke noted it in his book Black Sun as extensively analyzing the Shamballah and Agartha myths, and described its summaries of the works of Wilhelm Landig as admirable.
 Polar Record praised the bibliography and the wide range of materials used as sources, and called it a good entry point for obscure writings on polar topics.
 De Camp noted the book sometimes veered off track, but said that this was only natural for a topic where talking about it was "like trying to measure a cloud with a surveyor's tape".
+Historian and writer on esotericism K. Paul Johnson said the book was "a valuable contribution to the study of modern esotericism", praising Godwin for applying "the techniques and standards of intellectual history to a body of literature generally ignored by scholars".
+He wrote that the "subject matter of Arktos is intriguing and the explanations marvelously clear, especially considering how convoluted the doctrines in question are".

-Writing for The Times Literary Supplement, Francis Spufford gave a more critical review; while noting Godwin did not "succumb in the more obvious ways to the danger of this material", writing that he was critical and uncharmed by "Fascist romance", he saw problems with Godwin's approach.
+Writing for The Times Literary Supplement, Francis Spufford gave a more critical review; while noting Godwin did not "succumb in the more obvious ways to the danger of this material", writing that he was critical and uncharmed by "fascist romance", he saw problems with Godwin's approach.
 Spufford wrote that despite Godwin's obvious skepticism he seemed to be searching for the truth of a real polar tradition behind the false, and that he was reading too deeply into their mythologies.
 De Camp praised his attitude as fair, but also not taken in by the material.
 Wouter Hanegraaff, calling Godwin "one of the most knowledgeable and articulate scholars in the modern academic study of Western esotericism", praised Arktos as one of a few books on this topic that were "academic studies of high quality, without much evidence of the characteristic 'religionist' tone and perspective".